Spherical clustering in detection of groups of concomitant extremes: Spherical clustering

 The most popular examples of such cost functions are the scaled Euclidean distance, the angular distance and cosine dissimilarity $c_1$, plus we additionally define $c_2$ corresponding to the quadratic reward function $r(u)=u^2$:

 The angular distance yields the angle between $x$ and $y$ as the fraction of the right angle $\pi/2$, and such a distance will be useful in numerical experiments below.
 In clustering one of the most important properties is the simplicity and interpretability of the resulting procedure, and thus we will focus our attention on $c_p$ with $p=1,2$.
-In this case the above clustering problem~\eqref{eq:clust} reduces to maximizing the expected maximal reward $(x^\top_iX)^p$.
-For $p=1$ we retrieve the spherical $k$-means clustering~\cite{dhi2001}, which is intimately related to the classical $k$-means.
-Finally, $p=2$ leads to, what we call, spherical $k$-principal-component clustering which is described and analysed below.
-Even though the literature on clustering is extensive, we could not locate such an approach therein.
+In this case the above clustering problem~\eqref{eq:clust} reduces to maximizing the expected maximal reward $\e\big(\max_i (x^\top_iX)^p\big)$.
+For $p=1$ we retrieve spherical $k$-means clustering~\citep{dhi2001}, which is intimately related to classical $k$-means.
+Finally, $p=2$ leads to what we call spherical $k$-pc clustering, which is described below.

+\begin{remark} Importantly, for $p=2$ we have $r'(0)=0$, which implies higher cost for two almost orthogonal vectors as compared to the $p=1$ case.
+This provides some heuristic support for using the $k$-pc method instead of $k$-means in identification of groups of concomitant extremes. \end{remark}

+\begin{remark} While revising this work, we discovered that a similar algorithm had been considered in~\cite{Hill_et_al} under the name `perpendicular spherical $k$-means'.
+The same cost function is used in this empirical work without observing a link to principal eigenvectors. \end{remark}